 North Carolina Auto Defects Lawyer

-Nagle & Associates, P.A. exclusively handles automobile accident claims on behalf of victims.
-One ofthe many types of auto cases we handle is the auto defect claim.
+One of the many types of auto cases we handle is the auto defect claim.
 If your accident was caused by a defective automobile or automobile component, then you could have a “lemon law” or auto product liability claim.
 Vehicle manufacturers are required to design and manufacture cars, trucks and SUVs that meet current industry safety standards.
 When they fail to do so, and people are injured, victims may be able to file claims against the manufacturers for compensation.

 North Carolina Lemon Law

 Lemon law includes auto defect cases, but not all auto defect cases are lemon law cases.
 According to the North Carolina New Motor Vehicles Warranties Act (§ 20-351), new vehicles purchased in North Carolina that are later recalled (or have parts recalled) by the manufacturer within the first 24 months or 24,000 miles are covered.
 This means that owners whose vehicles are covered by lemon law can receive a full refund for repair or replacement of the recalled part.
 For more on North Carolina lemon law, visit the North Carolina Department of Justice online.

 Nagle & Associates, P.A. handles just about all types of auto defect cases.
 Some of the most common that we encounter include the following:

 - Brake Failure – This is one of the most dangerous types of auto defects.
 When brakes fail, especially when vehicles are traveling at high speeds, this can results in severe and even fatal accidents.
 While owners are responsible for timely replacement of brake pads, some brake failures are the direct result of faulty manufacturing.